 4. Specialists can join the conversation to provide primary care

-Many people who suffer with mental health issues need advanced care, and they don’t always get it.
+Many people who suffer from mental health issues need advanced care, and they don’t always get it.
 But this can often be because they don’t seek the help they need due to several different reasons that include things like stigma, lack of time, and poor access to resources.
-By making use of telehealth, patients don’t have to wait to seek further medical care, and can be seen right away.
+By making use of telehealth, patients don’t have to wait to seek further medical care and can be seen right away.
 Another benefit is that they can be fast-tracked to see and speak with other professionals more efficiently than clinic visits.

 5. Telehealth reaches at-risk populations

 Rising healthcare costs coupled with a shortage of mental health professionals is leading to problems within mental health services.
 People who live in poorer areas are much more susceptible to having their mental health go unchecked, and this can lead to deeper problems further down the line.
 Carolina Digital Phone uses a state-of-the-art VoIP system that allows you to keep your video links working and connected to your patients.
 Telehealth is going to play a key role in helping to treat mental health in the future, and you need to be prepared.

 If you are interested in integrating video technology in your practice so that you can give your patients the best possible healthcare, you should get in touch with us.
 We have a Fast-pass hotline (336) 850-5400 that you can use to get your business in the cloud and start embracing video technology.